igormorgado/dotfiles/README.md

 . <( curl -s https://raw.githubusercontent.com/igormorgado/dotfiles/master/bin/startenv.sh )

-Use dotinst to install the dotfiles in the correct place as:
+Use Makefile to install the dotfiles in the correct place as:

-./dotinst bash
+make bash